Where I work: I'm a networking researcher with Boeing in Seattle, WA.

 I obtained my Ph.D. in EECS at U.C.
 Berkeley in the late 1990s, where I was a member of the BARWAN/Daedalus research project (short video here)

-I also worked for COMSAT Laboratories (now part of Viasat) for several years in their data networking division.
+I also worked for COMSAT Laboratories for several years in their data networking division.

 Before that, I attended Stanford University